25andros/frontEnd/README.md

-#Intro#

-	Hello all, this is just a sample upload of some HTML I've thrown together.

-order:
-ssh how to use with git
-start posting to gitlab+hub
-custom vimscript :ls|./
-vim folds
+# Intro

+    The following should be a bit of Js code, expect to see a bit of refactoring here and there.

+## Order:

-css - making menu bars to hide buttons...
+create a git bear repo of .vimrc and .zshrc for when I move around on pc's custom vimscript :ls|./**short-hand for window over** vim folds css - making menu bars to hide buttons...

-Battleship game:
+## Battleship game

-7x7 area
-place random 1*3 ship in area
+grabbing value from an array of array and storing as value pass array as parameter create ships as class, and functions to govern their placement 2-dimensional input place random 1\*3 ship in area
 Graphical area for actual battleship game
 Css clean up, with flexbox

-Class To Do:
+## Class To Do:

 mdn basic assessment
 mdn mid assessment
 edx knockout sections 1-3
 mdn object basics
 Getters and setters

-Topics:
+## Topics:

 objects
 classes
 inheritance
 api's...

-Goal:
+## Goal:

 build my own apps
 build drivers